ws-garcia/VBA-CSV-interface/README.md

 ## Introductory words

-VBA CSV interface is the most complete, and open source, CSV/TSV VBA parser library nowadays.
-The library is RFC-4180 compliant and enables users to manipulate CSV content at the highest speed.
-All the modules were developed to accomplish the data exchange task with the greatest performance and to grant an easy use.
+VBA CSV interface is the most powerful, robust, versatile and comprehensive CSV/TSV VBA parser library nowadays.
+The library is RFC-4180 compliant, supporting unix-style CSV files, and allows users to manipulate CSV content in an intuitive way.
+CSV?
+Your solution is right here!

 ## Advantages
 * __RFC-4180 specs compliant__.
 * __Stable__.
 Fully Test Driven Developed (TDD) library, ([68/68 test passed](https://github.com/ws-garcia/VBA-CSV-interface/blob/master/testing/tests/results/)), that includes 650+ line of code for testing.
 See [VBA test library by Tim Hall](https://github.com/ws-garcia/vba-test).
 * __Fast__.
 Writes and reads files at the highest speed.
 * __Memory-friendly__.
 CSV/[TSV](https://www.iana.org/assignments/media-types/text/tab-separated-values) files are processed using a custom stream technique, only 0.5MB are in memory at a time.
 * __Robust__.
-Parser and writer accept [Unix-style quotes escape sequences](https://www.loc.gov/preservation/digital/formats/fdd/fdd000323.shtml#notes).
+Parser and writer accept [Unix-style escape sequences](https://www.loc.gov/preservation/digital/formats/fdd/fdd000323.shtml#notes).
+* __[UTF-8](https://www.unicode.org/faq/utf_bom.html#UTF8) encoding support__.
+Do you have a CSV file, perhaps in chinese or some other foreign cyrillic language, downloaded from the Internet?
+This library is made to help you deal with it!
+You will be able to read and write UTF-8 encoded files in an easy way.
 * __Easy to use__.
 A few lines of code can do the work!
 * __Automatic delimiter guesser__.
 Don't worry if you forgot the file configuration.
 The interface has a solid strategy for guessing delimiters!
 * __Highly Configurable__.
 User can configure the parser to work with a wide range of CSV files.